IONapp/api-docs/README.md

   home office requests will be "accepted" by converting them to schedules
 - home office's `comment` (private message) data is not transfered to schedule rules/occurences
+- schedule's `including_holidays` flag was removed, if a user wants to work during a holiday, he has to explicitly add a [schedule occurence][schedule occurences]
+- schedule's `lunch_time` field was removed, users can add gaps in their schedule to compensate

 ## 0.14.x